 Compounding these issues, it is often hugely frustrating – and particularly it seems with Viagogo – to locate a customer service representative and make the case for a refund.

 FanFair Alliance always recommends that would-be ticket buyers only purchase from an authorised primary company – ie one who has been given an allocation of tickets by the artist or promoter.
 For more on this, please download our free online guide.

 However, if you do have concerns about a ticket you have purchased from an unauthorised secondary site, there are proactive steps you can take.

-Claire Turnham started the Victim of Viagogo #VofV Facebook group in February 2017 and has successfully helped fans claim back more than £55,000 from Viagogo.
+Claire Turnham started the Victim of Viagogo #VofV Facebook group in February 2017 and has successfully helped fans claim back thousands of pounds from Viagogo.
 You can hear more about Claire’s story here – and she has helpfully provided the following tips for UK ticket buyers looking for redress with Viagogo in particular.

 1. Contact Viagogo directly – raise a complaint & request a full refund.

 You may not get through to a person, but be prepared to write to them repeatedly by email and send messages through their online help centre.

 2. Contact @viagogo over social media